An interpretable wildfire spreading model for real-time predictions: Modeling

-with $T$ ([=] K) representing the temperature of the fire layer, while parameters $c_{s1}$ ([=] s$^{-1}$) and $b_1$ ([=] K) may be used to quantify differences in behavior between dead and live moisture content \citep{Rossa2017}.
-A similar expression, with different constants, is used for the rate, $r_2$, of the burning process.
-However, in this case, the reaction rate is limited not only by the low temperature but also by a lack of oxygen \citep{Leckner1999}.
-Considering the two resistances in series, the final reaction rate is modeled as:
+with $T$ ([=] K) representing the temperature of the fire layer and parameters $c_{s1}$ ([=] s$^{-1}$) and $b_1$ ([=] K) quantifying differences in behavior between dead and live moisture content \citep{Rossa2017}.
+A similar expression with different constants is used for the rate $r_2$ of the burning process.
+However, in this case, the reaction rate is limited not only by low temperature but also by a lack of oxygen \citep{Leckner1999}.
+Considering these two resistances in series, the final reaction rate is modeled as:

 where $r_m$ ([=] s$^{-1}$) is the rate of oxygen arrival to the burning solid.
-Finally, the temporal variation of combustibles is given by:
+Thus, the temporal variation of combustibles is given by:

-The rate $r_m$ is empirically determined to take values in the range $[10^{-3},10^{-2}]$ (very small values result in fire extinction, very large values in unrealistically high flame temperatures).
-It is further expected to be an increasing function of wind speed and is presently approximated as, $r_m = r_{m,0} + 0.004(\left<{u}\right> - 1)$, where $r_{m,0}=0.002$ s$^{-1}$ is an initial rate of oxygen arrival without wind, and $\left<\mathbf{u}\right>$ ([=] m/s) is the local mean velocity across the plantation.
+Parameters $c_{s2}$ ([=] s$^{-1}$) and $b_2$ ([=] K) depend on fuel characteristics and determine the intensity of pyrolysis and combustion.
+The rate of oxygen delivery, $r_m$, is empirically determined to take values in the range $[10^{-3},10^{-2}]$ since very small values result in fire extinction, while very large values result in unrealistically high flame temperatures.
+It is an increasing function of the mean gaseous velocity through the canopy, $\left<u\right>$ ([=] m/s) (to be calculated in \Cref{sec:WindSpeed}), and is presently approximated as $r_m = r_{m,0} + r_{m,c}(\left<{u}\right> - 1)$.